mksunny1/deleight/readme.md

 Exports a `Process` class that converts every iterable into a callable, providing they contain one or more `Step` objects.
 A `Step` provides the interpretations for the values in the iterable after it, up to the next step with equal or lower priority.

-Many simple steps have been implemented to do things like call functions with the same scope and arguments, pipe functions, access properties on multiple objects, spread and compact values, etc.
+Many simple steps have been implemented to do things like call functions with the same scope and arguments, chain functions, access properties on multiple objects, spread and compact values, etc.

 Think of a `Process` here as a function whose lines are as items in an array.
 We can manipulate them however we want.
 We can also define the meaning of all the keywords.
-It is helpful for creating DSLs or generating code on the fly, such as from markup.
+Process is meant for generating and modifying code on the fly without using Function constructor.
+We can use it to setup reactivity among other things.

 ### [proxy](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.Proxy.html)